Some people mistakenly believe that it is rare or impossible for sexually transmitted infections to be spread through oral sex.

 The STIs most frequently spread through oral sex include:

 Genital herpes is a virus that is transmitted through vaginal, oral, or anal contact with someone who has herpes.
-It is highly contagious and tends to be more contagious during an active outbreak.
+It is highly contagious and

 The primary symptom of herpes is the appearance of blister-like sores on or around the genitals.
 The sores may spread to the thighs, buttocks, or other nearby regions.
 They may also affect the mouth, tongue, and lips, depending on the type of herpes.